ochairo/vanillante/README.md

 ## Overview

+This is a starter project for single page applications.
-This starter template is for vanilla single-page applications, emphasizing simplicity and flexibility.
-It's framework-agnostic and aims to have zero dependencies, allowing easy customization with additional frameworks and libraries.
+It is framework agnostic and aims to be maintainable, scalable and modifiable.
+It has no dependencies, allowing for easy customization with frameworks and libraries.

 ## Technology stack